 After 20 years, the Audi TT will leave us.
 The brand's chairman Bram Schot confirmed the TT's demise Thursday.

 However, he revealed Audi already has plans to replace the model with a new electric car.
 While that's good news for TT fans, there's no guarantee the new electric car will be a sports car.
-Schot called the upcoming car will be a similarly "emotive" model with a similar price point.
+Schot said the upcoming car will be a similarly "emotive" model with a similar price point.
 A TT successor may morph into a fastback sedan, according to several rumors.

 The TT's death comes as Schot delivered blunt news on Audi's future: the brand has done too much for too long.
 In the future, money will be spent on key projects (electrification and even fuel cells), and some things must be left behind—in this case, the TT sports car.
 Future cars also will be simpler, the chairman added in the speech.